Orban faces perfect economic storm of his own making

 Hungary’s strongman is trying to shift the blame for the country’s looming recession and record inflation on to the EU’s sanctions on Russia, a risky political strategy at a time when Budapest is fighting to secure access to vital EU funds and allay concerns about its violations of the rule of law and its cosy relationship with Vladimir Putin’s dictatorship.

 Fidesz, bracing for a tight election against a united opposition last spring after three successive supermajority victories, embarked on an unprecedented pre-election spending spree, dishing out 3-4% of GDP in tax rebates, bonus payments for the armed forces and an extra month of pensions.
-This drove up consumption and GDP, but put the public finances in disarray.
+This drove up consumption and GDP, but the public finances are in disarray as a result.

-The government claimed that the country’s strong economy – bouncing back quickly from the recession caused by the COVID-19 pandemic in 2020 – would cover the fiscal handouts and public investments.
+The government claimed that the country’s strong economy – bouncing back quickly from the recession caused by the coronavirus (COVID-19) pandemic in 2020 – would cover the fiscal handouts and public investments.
 But analysts raised the red flag and warned of the negative impacts on inflation and the budget balance.

 Headline inflation was already running at close to 8% before the war, climbed to over 15%, and is set to peak at 20% or above, according to the latest forecast by the Hungarian National Bank (MNB).